ibm-cloud-docs/solution-tutorials/vpc-app-deploy.md

    ```
    {: pre}

-   It can take a few minutes for the ssh service on the server to be initialized and it will take a few more minutes for the `cloud-init` script to complete.
+   It can take a few minutes for the ssh service on the server to be initialized, and it will take a few more minutes for the `cloud-init` script to complete.
 The `uploaded.sh` script will wait for the initialization to complete before exiting.
    {: tip}